-- The District recognizes that Texas vests ownership of groundwater in the owner of the A. Nonetheless, it is a hydrologic fact that groundwater moves. depending on the geologic and hydrogeologic conditions, almost any permit application considered by the Board may result in declines in water in an aguifer that is not under the ownership or control of the Application for an operating or Well Field Permit.
+- The District recognizes that Texas vests ownership of groundwater in the owner of the A. surface rights.
+Nonetheless, it is a hydrologic fact that groundwater moves.
+Therefore, depending on the geologic and hydrogeologic conditions, almost any permit application considered by the Board may result in declines in water in an aquifer that is not under the ownership or control of the Applicant for an operating or Well Field Permit.
 The issuance of an Operating Permit does not mean that the person who holds the Permit, or the person who operates the well pursuant to the terms of the Permit, is violating Texas law on groundwater production.
 Texas groundwater production law is the "English Rule" of capture and is subject to limitations established under Common Law as applied and determined to exist in Texas.
 Generally, that means that one who owns land can produce water from beneath the land for beneficial use as long as the production is done in a manner that is not negligent, is not chosen to deliberately harm a neighbor, and does not negligently result in subsidence to neighboring property.
-So even if the water on a neighboring property becomes unavailable, that does not mean that the production is against Texas law. - B. The District is also aware that Texas Law requires Districts to consider the amount of Modeled Available Groundwater as determined by the executive administrator but is also charged with the responsibility of managing the production of groundwater within the District to achieve the Desired Future Conditions.
-Desired Future Conditions are determined within a Groundwater Management Area (GMA) and Texas Law mandates that those determinations then be adopted by individual districts within the Groundwater Management Area. - C. Desired Future Conditions in the District's GMA are averages over the entire GMA.
-The District realizes that there can be aquifer drawdowns in areas of the District that are greater than the averages of the DFC determinations. - D. The District is also aware that, because of geologic conditions, some aquifers or portions of aquifers that exist and may be accessed for water in the District may lose water levels because of pumping beyond the Boundaries of the District. - E. Because of the considerations and factors stated in this Rule, the District has determined that it will take into account groundwater level declines measured in Monitor Well locations specified in Operating Permits in the following manner: - 1.
-The Board shall determine if there has been a decline in groundwater levels based on information gathered by the District, the Texas Water Development Board, the TCEQ, the Railroad Commission, other state or local agencies or political subdivisions, and by groundwater levels in the District gathered by District personnel and authorized representatives.
+So even if the water on a neighboring property becomes unavailable, that does not mean that the production is against Texas law. - B. The District is also aware that Texas Law requires groundwater conservation districts to consider the amount of Modeled Available Groundwater as determined by the TWDB executive administrator, and also charges districts with the responsibility of managing the production of groundwater to achieve the DFCs.
+DFCs are determined within a Groundwater Management Area (GMA) and Texas Law and Texas Water Development Board Rules require that those determinations then be adopted by individual districts for the aquifers within its boundaries. - C. As currently expressed, DFCs are averages over the entire GMA area for aquifers.
+The District's data and studies indicate that there can be aquifer or subdivisions of groundwater reservoirs in areas of the District where groundwater level declines that result from production of groundwater are greater or less than the averages in DFC determinations. - D. The District also has data indicating that because of geologic conditions there could be aquifers or subdivisions of groundwater reservations that may experience groundwater level declines because of pumping outside the boundaries of the District. - E. Because of the considerations and factors stated in this Rule, the District has determined that it will take into account groundwater level declines in the following manner: - 1.
+The Board shall develop information on any decline in groundwater levels in aquifers or subdivisions of groundwater reservoirs within the District based on information gathered by the District personnel, the TWDB, the TCEQ, the Railroad Commission and other state or local agencies or political subdivisions.